Dutch guilder: Banknotes

 These 1970s "face"-notes and the 1980s ƒ50 (sunflower), ƒ100 (snipe), and ƒ250 (lighthouse) banknotes were designed by Ootje Oxenaar.
 Eventually, these notes were progressively replaced from 1990 onwards by notes featuring intricate abstract designs made by Jaap Drupsteen, with new designs for the ƒ10, ƒ25, ƒ100, and ƒ1000 introduced before the discontinuation of the guilder for the euro.

 An anti-counterfeit warning appeared on the reverse side of all guilder banknotes prior to the final series with the exception of the ƒ250 "lighthouse" note, repeated multiple times in microprint (a technique later used on some banknotes of the Indonesian rupiah):

-Wetboek van Strafrecht artikel 208: Hij die muntspeciën of munt- of bankbiljetten namaakt of vervalst, met het oogmerk om die muntspeciën of munt- of bankbiljetten als echt en onvervalst uit te geven of te doen uitgeven, wordt gestraft met gevangenisstraf van ten hoogste negen jaren.
+Wetboek van Strafrecht Artikel 208: Hij die muntspeciën of munt- of bankbiljetten namaakt of vervalst, met het oogmerk om die muntspeciën of munt- of bankbiljetten als echt en onvervalst uit te geven of te doen uitgeven, wordt gestraft met gevangenisstraf van ten hoogste negen jaren.

 Criminal Code Article 208: Anyone who counterfeits or falsifies coins or banknotes with the intention of issuing or having them issued as genuine and unaltered shall be punished with a prison sentence of no more than nine years.

-Eventually, this warning was replaced with a subtle message on the obverse side: "De namaker of vervalser wordt gestraft" (Counterfeiters or falsifiers will be punished), which first appeared inside a small square on the ƒ250 "lighthouse" note while still referencing the aforementioned Article 208.
-Said reference was not shown on later banknotes.
+Eventually, this warning was replaced with a subtle message on the obverse side, "De namaker of vervalser wordt gestraft" (Counterfeiters or falsifiers will be punished), which also referenced the aforementioned Article 208.